-Roadside Assistance is available 24 hours a day, 365 days a year in Canada and the U.S. for three years after you purchase your MICHELIN replacement tires.
-Simply call 1-866-794-5666.
+Roadside Assistance is available 24 hours a day, 365 days a year in the U.S. and Canada for 3 years after you purchase your MICHELIN replacement tires.

-In the event of a flat tire, a qualified service professional will replace your flat tire with your inflated spare.
-If an inflated spare is not available, towing will be provided at no cost (up to 250 kilometres) to the nearest approved Michelin tire retailer of your choice.
+In the event you need roadside assistance, simply call 1-888-553-4327 and a qualified service professional will provide assistance.
+'If an inflated spare is not available, towing will be provided at no cost (up to 150 miles) to the nearest approved Michelin tire retailer of your choice.

-MICHELIN® Passenger and Light Truck Replacement Tire LIMITED WARRANTY & TREADWEAR WARRANTY:
+MICHELIN[®] Passenger and Light Truck Replacement Tire LIMITED WARRANTY & TREADWEAR^{2,5} WARRANTY:

-Your MICHELIN replacement tires are covered by a manufacturer's limited warranty that covers certain defects in workmanship and materials, and treadwear warranty for a limited mileage period.
+Your MICHELIN replacement tires are covered by a manufacturer's limited warranty that covers certain defects in workmanship and materials, and treadwear^{2,5} warranty for a limited mileage period.
 You should review the terms of the warranty carefully.

-1 Guarantee applies to up to six tires per customer.
+1 Guarantee applies to up to 6 tires per customer.
 Guarantee applies only to tires that were purchased and mounted and does not apply to exchanged tires that were provided under this guarantee.
 The guarantee does not include the cost of valve stems.
 Tires that are damaged due to misuse or misapplication, road hazards, mechanical problems related to the vehicle, use in any racing-related activities, or competitive events, or tires that are removed from the original vehicle on which they were installed, are excluded from guarantee.

 2 Original Equipment tires are excluded.

-3 Consumer is responsible for the cost of delivered goods.
+3 Consumer is responsible for the cost of delivered goods

 4 This service does not cover the repair or replacement of your tire.
-Service applies only to motorized passenger and light truck vehicles and specifically excludes trailers, recreational vehicles, commercial vehicles and any vehicle used for farm, ranch, agriculture, racing, or off-road service.
-5 Excludes DOT-approved competition tires (e.g. MICHELIN® PILOT® Sport Cup 2).
+Service applies only to motorized passenger and light truck vehicles and specifically excludes trailers, recreational vehicles, commercial vehicles and any vehicle used for farm, ranch, agriculture, rading, or off-road service.

+5 Excludes DOT-approved competition tires (e.g. MICHELIN® Pilot® Sport Cup 2).
 Mileage Warranties vary by tire line.
-See your tire retailer or visit michelin.ca for more details on specific mileage warranties including those for split fitments.
+See your tire retailer or MichelinMan.com for more details on specific mileage warranties including those for split fitments.